tngo0508/tngo0508.github.io/_posts/2023-12-22-combination-sum.md

 ## Recursive Case First:
 In recursive functions like `backtrack`, I find it intuitive to start with the recursive case.
 This approach helps me understand how the solution traverses or searches within the problem space.

-## Initial Solution
-At first, my algorithm was able to pass the base test cases.
-But, when I submitted the solution, it failed due to the Time Limit.
-This tells me that my solution could be improved.

 ## Utilizing a For-Loop for Recursive Calls:
 For the recursive case, I employed a `for-loop` statement to invoke the `backtrack` function recursively.
 Each invocation of this function considers two scenarios: whether to include the current number or to skip it and move on to the next candidate.